Skip to main content

 1. Hear the complaint from those initiating disciplinary action, along with any witnesses.
 All participants (Complainants and Respondents) involved in the judicial hearing process, are expected to be familiar with the College’s Student Code of Conduct Policy printed in the Vance Granville Community College Student Catalog.
 The purpose of the hearing is to address a student’s potential sanction of conduct dismissal (suspension or expulsion)

 2. Hear the appeal from the accused, along with any witnesses (legal counsel may be present but cannot participate in this hearing process).
-If participants have any witnesses that will testify on their behalf relating only to the appeal in question, participants are required to submit those names to the Vice President of Learning, Student Engagement, & Success no later than five (5) business days prior to the hearing including the nature of their testimony.
+If participants have any witnesses that will testify on their behalf relating only to the appeal in question, participants are required to submit those names to the Associate Vice President of Student Services no later than five (5) business days prior to the hearing including the nature of their testimony

 Basic procedural rights of the accused include the following:

 1. The right to counsel.
 The role of the person acting as counsel is solely to advise the student.
 The counsel shall not address the committee.
 If the student opts to bring counsel, the student must inform the Vice President of Learning, Student Engagement, & Student Success of this intention when the request for the hearing is filed no later than five (5) business days prior to the hearing.
-If the student brings counsel to the hearing without so informing the Vice President of Learning, Student Engagement, & Student Success, the committee chairperson will give the student the option of proceeding without counsel or postponing the hearing.
+If the student brings counsel to the hearing without so informing the Associate Vice President of Student Services, the committee chairperson will give the student the option of proceeding without counsel or postponing the hearing.

 2. The right to request that the committee chairperson disqualify any member of the committee for prejudice or bias.
 Additionally, if a faculty or staff member is the defendant, the faculty or staff member also has the right to request that a committee member is disqualified for prejudice or bias.